-A Deposit of \$250.00 is required when submitting your application to live on campus.
-The Deposit will be refunded when you move out of the Residence Hall provided:
+A deposit of \$250.00 is required when submitting your application to live on campus.
+The deposit will be refunded when you move out of the residence hall provided:

 - 1. Proper notification of intention to move out is given. - 2.
-Proper check-out procedures are followed.

-- 3. There are no damages to the room. - 4.
+Proper check-out procedures are followed. - 3.
+There is no damage to the room. - 4.
 The room and mailbox keys are returned.
-The Deposit cannot be used for any other purpose while it is being held by Keiser University. - 5.
+The deposit cannot be used for any other purpose while it is being held by Keiser University. - 5.
 Keys: Failure to return keys at the end of a resident's stay will result in a \$50.00 charge per key.
-This will be deducted from the residence hall deposit
+This will be deducted from the residence hall deposit.